-- 3.8.6.1 Application

-- 3.8.6.2 Sound insulation requirements
+3.8.6.2 Sound insulation requirements

-- 3.8.6.3 General installation requirements for walls
+3.8.6.3 General installation requirements for walls

-- 3.8.6.4 Services
+3.8.6.4 Services

-PART 3.8.1 WET AREAS
+PART 3.8.1 WET AREAS AND EXTERNAL WATERPROOFING

-Where an alternative system for protecting wet areas in a building is proposed to that described in Part 3.8.1, that proposal must comply with-

-- (a) Performance Requirement P2.4.1; and - (b) the relevant Performance Requirement determined in accordance with 1.0.10.
+- (a) Where an alternative system for external waterproofing a roof or external wall of a building is proposed as an Alternative Solution to that described in Part 3.8.1, that proposal must comply with- - (i) Performance Requirement P2.2.2; and - (ii) the relevant Performance Requirements determined in accordance with 1.0.10. - (b) Where an alternative system for protecting wet areas in a building is proposed as an Alternative Solution to that described in Part 3.8.1, that proposal must comply with- - (i) Performance Requirement P2.4.1; and - (ii) the relevant Performance Requirements determined in accordance with 1.0.10.